agamjot-saini/EasyChef/README.md

 • They can add one or more photos/videos, prep time and cooking time to specific steps or to the overall recipe.

+• A recipe can be created based on another recipe (all fields are prefilled with the information of that base recipe)

 • Logged-in users can edit or delete a recipe that they created.

 • Logged-in users can create a combined shopping list of different recipes (with different serving sizes).